gcappon/py_replay_bg/docs/docs/documentation/replaying.md

 - `bw`: A float representing the patient's body weight in kg.
 - `save_name`: A string used to label, thus identify, each output file and result.
 This MUST correspond to the `save_name` string provided to the `twin` method during twinning.
-- `u2ss`, optional, default: `None`: A float representing the steady state of the basal insulin infusion (e.g., the average basal insulin) in mU/(kg*min).
-If `None`, it will be set to the average of the basal insulin in input.
-This MUST correspond to the `u2ss` value provided to the `twin` method during twinning.
 - `x0`, optional, default: `None`: An np.ndarray, containing the initial model conditions.
 If `None`, the model will start to the default steady state.
 - `previous_data_name`, optional, default: `None`: A string representing the name of the previous data portion.